dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 **Prerequisites**

-First you need to set up your R environment.
+First I need to set up my R environment.
 Install the required R packages, which are igraph and RCy3.

 **igraph** is a collection of network analysis tools.